Ethics & Public Policy

 The ethics and public policy major at Iowa also offers the flexibility to allow you to combine this degree with a second major to enhance your post-graduation career options.

-The Bachelor of Arts (BA) degree in ethics and public policy requires six foundation courses in the areas of philosophical reasoning, philosophical theory, economics, sociology, and law.
+The Bachelor of Arts (BA) degree in ethics and public policy requires eight foundation courses in the areas of philosophical reasoning, philosophical theory, political science, economics, sociology, and law.

-Students also are required to take three courses in two of these areas of specialization:
+Students also are required to take four courses in one of these areas of specialization:

 - A student-designed field*

-* Students may work with an academic adviser to design one of their two specialization fields.
+* Students may work with an academic adviser to design their specialization field.
 The field must include courses from within the ethics and public policy curriculum.

 See Ethics and Public Policy in the General Catalog to learn more about the required course work, degree requirements, and graduating with honors.